opensearch-project/dashboards-notebooks/dashboards-notebooks/docs/poc/Zeppelin_OpenSearch_Storage.md

 ### **Usage:**

-1. POC for ODFE adapter is stored in branch 'zeppelin-odfe' of dashboards-notebooks
+1. POC for OpenSearch adapter is stored in branch 'zeppelin-opensearch' of dashboards-notebooks
 ```
-git checkout zeppelin-odfe
+git checkout zeppelin-opensearch
 ```
 2. Clone Apache Zeppelin and checkout to 'v0.9.0-preview2' branch in a separate folder
 ```